|

 elevated view shows the Ehrentempel beside the Verwaltungsbau.
 The base

-of this Ehrentempel can be seen at the right side of the modern photo,
+of this Ehrentempel can be seen in the modern photo,

 with the Verwaltungsbau beyond. (left - Bundesarchiv) |